-- Give due care and attention to ensure its communications do not endanger people or put any affected person at risk, including by protecting their identity, in line with national and international data protection laws. - Communicate enough information in the report to enable external stakeholders to evaluate the event's response to its human rights impacts and safeguarding concerns. - Verify or assure the human rights communications to strengthen both the content and its credibility.
+- Give due care and attention to ensure its communications do not endanger people or put any affected person at risk, including by protecting their identity. - Communicate enough information in the report to enable external stakeholders to evaluate the event's response to its human rights impacts and safeguarding concerns. - Verify or assure the human rights communications to strengthen both the content and its credibility.
 This can be done through pro-bono services or with input from human rights experts and interested parties at limited expense.